She already had a voice. The internet just would not repeat it back.

 Real domain.
 Real voice.
 A partner she can text.

 The site is built, hosted, and ready.
 She owns the content, the structure, and the words.
-Her patients land on a page that sounds like her instead of a clinic-from-a-box.
+Her patients land on a page that sounds like her instead of a clinic from a box.
+The pricing was the other half of the trust: an affordable entry, a balance on her own timeline, and a small monthly fee for ongoing care.
+No surprise invoices.
+No rushing.
+The agreement was a handshake she signed her name to.

 "I worked with three vendors before I came across Troy from the midnight garden.
 Troy was the first person who started me at an affordable price.
 He gave me quality without breaking my bank.
 He did not rush me financially.
 He was responsive and transparent.
 I did not feel manipulated or gaslighted.
 I feel mentally safe with him as a long term partner in handling my website."